kpb/opinionated-hugo/opinionated-hugo-book/src/introduction.md

 publishing your content.

 This guide is [opinionated][opinionated] and prioritizes certain features and functionality and while ignoring others.
-The features that I think are most important for a simple, blog-oriented web site are:
+The features I think are most important for a simple, blog-oriented web site are:

 - Homepage which includes content summaries
 - Paginated navigation
 - Page tags with automatically generated tag index pages
 - RSS/Atom feed
+- Theme in its own directory separate from content

 This guide will show you how to incrementally build all of this functionality with [Hugo][hugo] and provide a companion repository with working source code.